emlhe/Synthseg-lesion/README.md

 2. All your classes in the whole brain labels must be the same and consecutive
 3. The file names must look like that (all labels, images and masks can be in the same folder as long as they follow the name format):

-- Whole brain images : files that can be read by SimpleITK or nibabel (can be T1w images for example)
+- Brain images : files that can be read by SimpleITK or nibabel (can be T1w images for example)
 ```bash
     images_folder/
     ├── id-sub-001_image.nii.gz